 What other things are available to help give staff a good camp experience?

-In the middle of camp we have a staff lounge with Internet service, Dish TV and a soda machine.
+In the middle of camp we have a staff lounge with Internet service, a flat screen TV and couches.
 This is a great place for hanging out or catching up with some friends.
 On every day off or night off, we have camp provided transportation that takes staff out of camp to a variety of places in the general vicinity of our camp facility.
 For those joining us from other parts of the country, it’s a great way to see the local area and even get down to New York City for a day or two.
 In addition, each week you may have, at your option, your laundry done on the grounds of camp.

 How would you sum up the experience for a staff member at Eagle Hill?